AMSP-04/NETN-METOC/README.md

 The purpose of the NETN METOC module is to provide a standard way to exchange data related to weather conditions and primary effects of weather on terrain, on water surfaces, in the atmosphere and subsurface water conditions.
 The main objective is to provide a reference model that represents a core common subset of METOC related aspects and to allow extension of the module to incorporate additional detail if required.
 Therefore, the NETN METOC module shall be viewed as a reference FOM module where extensions are not only allowed but encouraged to fully meet federation specific requirements.
 However, any extension should also be considered as candidates for improving the NETN METOC module or candidates for new standard NETN modules.

 ### Scope
-Current weather conditions impact simulations such as platforms and sensors on the ground, on the sea, underwater and in the air.
-In a federated distributed simulation a correlated representation of these conditions is key to meet interoperability and model requirements.
+Current weather conditions impact simulations such as platforms and sensors on the ground, on the sea, under water and in the air.
+In a federated distributed simulation a correlated representation of these condistions is key to meet interoperability and model requirements.
 Different simulations require different fidelity of weather conditions concerning data resolution and accuracy.

-The NETN METOC focus on the representation of weather conditions related to surfaces and layers.
+The NETN METOC focus on representation of weather conditions related to surfaces and layers.
 The main difference is that a surface condition does not have a volume and only represents the conditions directly related to the surface of a piece of terrain or water.
 The layer conditions represent a volume of water or air and are specified with hight/depth from surface and layer thickness.
-Both concepts are also geographically positioned by reference to other concepts shared in the federation such as the position of objects, areal objects or reference to terrain features such as roads etc.
+Both concepts are also geographically positioned by reference to other concepts shared in the federation such as position of objects, areal objects or reference to terrain features such as roads etc.

 Based on these concepts different levels of fidelity in representing weather conditions can be achieved.
 Global conditions can be expressed as well as highly detailed conditions e.g. surrounding a specific aircraft.

-The aspects and attributes of weather conditions included in the scope of the NETN METOC module are based on input from several sources and are designed to cover the most common levels of representation required by a large set of existing simulators.
+The aspects and attributes of weather conditions included in the scope of the NETN METOC module is based on input from several sources and are designed to cover the most common levels of representation required by a large set of exising simulators.

-Atmospheric Layer Conditions cover the following aspects: Temperature, Winds, Precipitation, Haze, Humidity, Barometric Pressure, Visibility Range and Clouds.

-Water Layer Conditions cover the following aspects: Temperature, Salinity and Currents.

-Land Surface Conditions cover the following aspects: Temperature, Winds, Precipitation, Haze, Humidity, Barometric Pressure, Visibility Range, Snow Condition, Moisture and Ice Condition

-Water Surface Conditions cover the following aspects: Temperature, Winds, Precipitation, Haze, Humidity, Barometric Pressure, Visibility Range, Sea State, Salinity, Tide, Ice Conditions, Currents, Waves and Swell.

 ## Overview
 Environment Conditions are either surface based (land or water) or a layer (above terrain or below water surface) and include either Weather attributes or Sub Surface (Water) attributes.